Getting Ukrainian children safely to school

 Education is a cornerstone of our future.
 Safe access to school is paramount, as it gives children a sense of normalcy and is essential for their welfare and future.
 Yet it is exactly this access that has been jeopardised by Russia’s unjustified aggression, with an estimated 5.7 million school-aged children in Ukraine experiencing disruptions to learning.
 Indeed, Russia’s missiles have destroyed or damaged thousands of Ukrainian schools, and as a result millions of children face far longer distances to go to school.
 That is why the EU launched its “School buses for Ukraine” campaign.

 Solidarity campaign to donate buses

 In November 2022, the Commission, together with First Lady of Ukraine, Olena Zelenska, launched the “School buses for Ukraine” solidarity campaign.
-It called on public and private entities in the EU and beyond to join forces and show solidarity, by donating in the coming months buses that are essential to bring Ukrainian children safely back to their schools.
+It called on public and private entities in the EU and beyond to join forces and show solidarity, by donating buses that are essential for bringing Ukrainian children safely back to their schools.

 How to donate